MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_03_explore_cond_access.md

 3. From the left navigation panel, select **Conditional Access**.

-4. The Conditional Access Policies screen is displayed.
+4. The Conditional Access Policies Overview screen is displayed.
+Note the summary information available, and then select **Policies** from the left navigation.
 Any existing Conditional Access Policies are listed here.
-Select **+ Create new policy**.
+Select **+ New policy**.

 5. In the Name field, enter **MFA Test Policy**.